AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - **Map match keys** – Align audience fields with the configured match keys.
 - **Apply transformations** – Hash plaintext values (e.g., email) if needed.
 - **Schedule refreshes** – Define update frequency (e.g., daily).
-- **Configure consent settings** – Choose a consent mode: opt-in, opt-out, or none.
+- **Configure consent settings** – Determine which profiles are eligible for collaboration by selecting a consent mode: opt-in, opt-out, or none.

 **Notes:**

 - Brand: Can provision up to 25 audiences.
 - Publisher: Can provision up to 250 audiences (minimum size: 5,000 IDs each).
-- Refer to the [audience sourcing specification](#) for format and integration requirements.
+- Review the [audience sourcing specification](#) for required formatting and integration details.

+To see a full walkthrough of how to reference audiences using the Collaboration UI, including data connection setup, match key mapping, and audience selection, watch the [RTCDP Collaboration Audience Referencing demonstration video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/reference-audiences-as-an-advertiser).
+It visually guides you through the end-to-end process and reinforces key setup decisions like consent enforcement and data transformations.

+Alternatively, see the document on [making audiences available in RTCDP Collaboration](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/setup/onboard-audiences#import-audiences).

-## Step 4: Activate audiences (to RTCDP or cloud)
+## Step 4: Activate audiences (to Real-Time CDP or cloud)

+>[!NOTE]
+>
+>This step applies to both Brand and Publisher roles.

-Use RTCDP Collaboration to activate audiences to either your RTCDP instance or a cloud destination.
+Use Real-Time CDP Collaboration to activate audiences to either your Real-Time CDP instance or a cloud destination.

-### Option A: Activate to RTCDP
+### Option A: Activate to Real-Time Customer Data Platform

+Complete the following steps outlined in the [Configure Adobe Experience Platform as a destination](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/destinations/experience-platform) guide.

-- **Create a destination** – Use the UI to set up an RTCDP destination (sandbox-level).
+- **Create a destination** – Use the UI to set up an Real-Time CDP destination (sandbox-level).
 - **Map match keys** – Select the identifier (e.g., `hashedEmail`).
 - **Define TTL** – Set expiration (1–30 days).
 - **Schedule refresh (optional)** – Enable automatic updates.